 My great-grandfather, Robert Minor (1869-1943), was brought up on the family farm just outside the village of Garards Fort, Pennsylvania.
 Just down the red-dog Ceylon Lane stood the sturdy brick home of his Uncle Samuel (1825-1909) and Aunt Louisa (1832-1917) Minor.
-Sam and Robert's dad, Marion Minor, were two of John P. and Isabella Minor’s sons, farming land purchased in the 1820s from the Myers and McClelland families.
+Sam and Robert's dad, Marion Minor, were two of John P. and Isabella Minor's … Continue reading Friday’s Faces: Samuel P. and Louisa Long Minor

 In my last post I shared the final images found within the covers of the Minor Family Album.
 All of the photographs are portraits of children, taken by professional photographers between the years of 1888 and 1894.
 I am not an advanced student of photography's history, and therefore, cannot pull all of the evidence present … Continue reading Standing There: The Equipment Used to Capture Ancestors’ Smiles

 Page fifteen of the Minor Family Album holds this photograph of a middle-aged man.
 Shot sometime between 1888 and 1890, this portrait is yet one more mystery.
 An 1874 family photograph, however, has a person that is eerily similar to this guy, and on that bit of evidence I advance the likely identification … Continue reading Brother John P. Minor